-Rev. Fred Meade (Co-chair) Fred is currently co-chairing the DRRT.
-He has been ordained for over 34 years and initially got involved in disaster work while serving a UCC church in New Orleans during Hurricane Katrina.
+Rev. Fred Meade Fred has been ordained for over 34 years and initially got involved in disaster work while serving a UCC church in New Orleans during Hurricane Katrina.
 Educated in CISM, he now serves on the Metro Boston Cape and Island CISM Team and is the senior instructor for the National Disaster Interfaith Network.

 Lucy Costa is a recovery caseworker with the American Red Cross of Massachusetts.
 She has been a volunteer with the Red Cross since 2005 when she deployed to Mississippi after Hurricane Katrina.
 She is also a longtime member of Old South Church in Boston.
 She has worked in the domestic violence and youth development fields.
 She hold a Masters degree in social policy and nonprofit management from the Heller School at Brandeis University.
 As a caregiver to her parents, Girl Scout leader, and Sunday school teacher, she is passionate about making sure that older people, people with disabilities, and children are prepared for disasters and receive appropriate support and resources after disasters.